NakamotoInstitute/nakamotoinstitute.org/sni/templates/blog/crashes-and-hyperinflation.md

 demonetization.
 There is even a natural price for money.
 It is not like an ordinary price, which is the ratio by which two goods are exchanged.
 But you can think of the price of money as being the ratio of the total supply of money to some measure of the value of all investments in the economy.
-[In the real world, there are many different numbers that one could use to represent this price.  ...]
+(In the real world, there are many different numbers that one could use to represent this price because people can disagree about how to correctly measure each of these.)

 ## Changes to the Supply of Money